Saudi Arabia's crown prince deposed

 (CNN)Saudi Arabia's king deposed the sitting crown prince Wednesday and replaced him with Mohammed bin Salman bin Abdulaziz, the deputy crown prince, the state news agency reported.

-Prince Mohammed, who is the son of King Salman, will continue in his role as minister of defense, according to the royal decree cited by state media.
+Mohammed bin Salman, who is the son of King Salman, will now be the first in line to the throne.

+He will continue in his role as minister of defense, according to a royal decree cited by state media.

-Prince Mohammed has always had a visible role in the government, and was spearheading the kingdom's attempts to wean itself off oil as part of an economic strategy announced last year.
+Mohammed bin Salman has always had a visible role in the government, and was spearheading the kingdom's attempts to wean itself off oil as part of an economic strategy announced last year.

-He visited the US in March, where he had lunch at the White House with US President Donald Trump.
+He visited the United States in March, where he had lunch at the White House with US President Donald Trump.

 Former Crown Prince Mohammed bin Nayef bin Abdulaziz has also been dismissed from his positions of deputy premier and interior minister.
+He was named crown prince in 2015.

 Developing story - more to come